CANopenTerm/CANopenTerm/README.md

   Effortlessly add asynchronous Process Data Objects to mimic network traffic.

+- **Versatile Raw CAN Interface**
+  Unlock the full potential of your CAN network with CANopenTerm's versatile raw CAN interface.
+For all your non-CANopen needs, this robust feature offers unparalleled flexibility and control.

 - **Automate your Workflow**
   Use Lua scripts to automate your workflow.
 A variety of scripts included, such as a